Link Maintenance Tips

 Improve the anchor text of all incoming links.

 Anytime you need to contact a webmaster who’s linking to you, take a look at the anchor text of their link.
 (The “anchor text” is the word or phrase you can click on to follow the link.)
 If it doesn’t contain a keyword phrase for the page that it points to, ask them to change what it says so that it does.
-Keyword rich links can be extremely powerful, as evidenced by our old article on “Google bombing“.
+Keyword rich links can be extremely powerful, as evidenced by the existence of “Google bombing“.

 Optimize the internal links on your own website.

 Links within your website count for your link popularity, too.
 It may not be as powerful as external links, but everything adds up to a positive result.
-Any pages you want to show up in search engine results should be linked from other pages on your own site effectively.
+So pay attention to internal link maintenance, too.
+Link to any pages you want to show up in search engine results from other pages on your own site.
 Make sure that the navigation on your site is clear and easy to follow and that it includes any pages you’d like to see ranking in the search engines.